Inscriptions for Headstones

 Until we are together again.

-Words from one of our extensive selection of funeral poems, a selection from our article on the most popular funeral songs or a pick from our library of funeral hymns; if your loved one was a Christian, there are many suitable Bible readings for funerals.
+Adding a famous quotation from literature to the inscription on a headstone can be a beautiful epitaph for a loved one who has died. if your loved one was a Christian, there are many suitable Bible readings for funerals.
 Some diocese of the Church of England only permit inscriptions that are from Scripture, or at least compatible with the Christian faith.

 Inscriptions on a headstone should be short, but you can choose an extract from a longer quotation that appeals to you.
 A longer epitaph can be inscribed on the reverse of the headstone.